Baseflow/flutter-geolocator/geolocator/README.md

 <string>This app needs access to location when open.</string>
 ```

+If you don't need to receive updates when your app is in the background, then add a compiler flag as follows: in XCode, click on Pods, choose the Target 'geolocator_apple', choose Build Settings, in the search box look for 'Preprocessor Macros' then add the 'BYPASS_PERMISSION_LOCATION_ALWAYS=1' flag (without the quotes).
+Setting this flag prevents your app from requiring the `NSLocationAlwaysAndWhenInUseUsageDescription` entry in Info.plist, and avoids questions from Apple when submitting your app.

-If you would like to receive updates when your App is in the background, you'll also need to:
+If you do want to receive updates when your App is in the background (or if you don't bypass the permission request as described above) then you'll need to:
 * Add the Background Modes capability to your XCode project (Project > Signing and Capabilities > "+ Capability" button) and select Location Updates.
 Be careful with this, you will need to explain in detail to Apple why your App needs this when submitting your App to the AppStore.
 If Apple isn't satisfied with the explanation your App will be rejected.
 * Add an `NSLocationAlwaysAndWhenInUseUsageDescription` entry to your Info.plist (use `NSLocationAlwaysUsageDescription` if you're targeting iOS <11.0)
-* Add a compiler flag: in XCode, click on Pods, choose the Target 'geolocator_apple', choose Build Settings, in the search box look for 'Preprocessor Macros' then add the 'PERMISSION_LOCATION_ALWAYS=1' flag (without the quotes)

 When using the `requestTemporaryFullAccuracy({purposeKey: "YourPurposeKey"})` method, a dictionary should be added to the Info.plist file.
 ```xml